michaelnmmeyer/dharma/views/documentation.md

 This is done very roughly.
 Soft hyphens U+00AD are added after groups of vowels, so that the text reflows on syllables.
 This is only done for relatively long pieces of text.
-If a piece of text already contains one or more soft hyphens, I assume it is manually hyphenated and do not attempt to hyphenate it.
+If a piece of text already contains one or more soft hyphens, I assume it is manually hyphenated and do not attempt to hyphenate it further.

 ## `@xml:lang`